novonordisk-research/OptiHPLCHandler/README.md

 # OptiHPLCHandler

 Simplified proxy API for interacting with the Waters Empower Web API.
-It aims to make putting data into and getting data out of Empower easy.
-It will not feature changing data already in Empower, with the aim of automating running samples.
+It aims to make putting data into and getting data out of Empower easy, with the aim of automating running samples.
+It will not feature changing data already in Empower.

 ## Using the package